CRISalid-esr/svp-harvester/README.md

-The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (actor, structure or research project) and to return a list of references to publications that are associated with the research entity :
+The SoVisu+ Harvester is designed to receive requests containing a list of identifiers for a so-called "research entity" (actor, structure or research project) and to return a list of references to publications that are associated with the research entity.

+The list of accepted identifiers is not exhaustive as the service is extensible by design.

 - Idref
 - Idhal
 - ORCID
 - ResearcherID
 - ...

-- The list is not exhaustive and the service is highly extensible by design.

 The references are obtained through a set of modular harvesters that are designed to query various scholarly publication databases and repositories :